MicrosoftDocs/SupportArticles-docs/support/visualstudio/faq-standard-cpp-library.md

 If you want to make the Standard C++ Libraries the default, include one or more of the new Standard C++ headers.
 You can't mix calls to the old `iostream` and the new Standard C++ library.
 Existing libraries (static or dynamic link) that use old `iostream` functions will have to be modified to use Standard C++ library `iostream` functions.

-## Question 5: Will using Standard C++ Libraries in an MFC application cause any conflicts with the C-Runtime Libraries
+## Question 5: Will using Standard C++ Libraries in MFC applications cause conflicts with C-Runtime Libraries

 No. Microsoft Foundation Classes (MFC) doesn't use any C-Runtime functions that will conflict with the Standard C++ Libraries.

-## Question 6: Why do I get "error C2065: 'cout' : undeclared identifier" even though I have included iostream
+## Question 6: Why I get "error C2065: 'cout' : undeclared identifier" even though I have included iostream

 Standard C++ library is implemented in its own namespace `std`.
 Make sure to add the following statement in the beginning of your program: